Kitty Lee Jenner

-Kitty Lee Jenner (12 September 1853 – 21 October 1936) was an English artist, bard and writer who helped to set up the Cornish Gorsedh.
+Kitty Lee Jenner (12 September 1853 – 21 October 1936) was a Cornish artist, bard and writer who helped to set up the Cornish Gorsedh.
 She grew up in Cornwall and studied art in London.
 She later became an author, publishing six novels under the name Katharine Lee, as well as writing books on Christian symbolism.
 She became known as Mrs Henry Jenner and Katharine Jenner following her marriage to Henry Jenner in 1877.
-The couple had one child together.
-To begin with, she was the more famous person in the relationship.
+The couple had one child.

 As well as pursuing her writing career, Jenner worked together with her husband on themes such as sacred art and the Cornish language revival.
 After becoming a bard of Gorsedd Cymru in 1904, she took the name Morvoren.
 She died at home in 1936, at the age of 83.

 Early life

 Katharine Lee Rawlings was born at Hayle in Cornwall on 12 September 1853, the eldest daughter of Catherine and William Rawlings.
 She was educated at home and then studied in London at the National Art Training School (now Royal College of Art) in South Kensington and the Slade School of Fine Art in Bloomsbury.
 She produced sketches and watercolours and later became famous for her writing.

 Rawlings married Henry Jenner on 12 July 1877 and became known as Kitty Jenner or Mrs Henry Jenner.
 Her husband had corresponded with her since 1873, when he interviewed her father about the Cornish language, a topic which later became a major research interest for the couple.
 They honeymooned in Europe and on 21 June 1878 Jenner gave birth to their only child, Cecily Katharine Ysolt Jenner.